Yaaaaaaassica/flink/docs/dev/batch/connectors.md

 ## Access MongoDB

 This [GitHub repository documents how to use MongoDB with Apache Flink (starting from 0.7-incubating)](https://github.com/okkam-it/flink-mongodb-test).

-## Hive Connector

-Starting from 1.9.0, Apache Flink provides Hive connector to access Apache Hive tables.
-[HiveCatalog]({{ site.baseurl }}/dev/table/catalogs.html#hivecatalog) is required in order to use the Hive connector.
-After HiveCatalog is setup, please refer to [Reading & Writing Hive Tables]({{ site.baseurl }}/dev/table/hive/read_write_hive.html) for the usage of the Hive connector and its limitations.
-Same as HiveCatalog, the officially supported Apache Hive versions for Hive connector are 2.3.4 and 1.2.1.

 {% top %}